 People often seek spider vein removals merely out of cosmetic concerns.
-However, spider veins can occasionally cause symptoms like swelling, itching, or night cramps, fatigue, and aching or burning.
+However, spider veins can occasionally cause symptoms like swelling, itching, night cramps, fatigue, aching and/or burning.

 A variety of safe, minimally-invasive procedures are available to effectively remove or reduce the appearance of spider veins.
 So what are spider veins, anyway?
 How do you get them?
 And how do you have them removed?
 Read on.